Butler University Data & Information Overview

 - Student Debt

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

 Butler is ranked #234 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
-This puts it in the top 15% of all schools in the nation.
+This puts it in the top 10% of all schools in the nation.
 This is an improvement over the previous year, when Butler held the #234 spot on the Best Overall Colleges list.